XION

 Updating Token Metadata

-Before minting new tokens, it is important to configure the token’s metadata to ensure frontends and dapps can properly query and display token information and to set the required decimal precision to be used by the token.
+Before minting new tokens, it is important to configure the token’s metadata to ensure frontends and apps can properly query and display token information and to set the required decimal precision to be used by the token.

 Updatable Fields: